William H. Murray: 1932 presidential campaign

-In 1932, Murray sought the Democratic nomination for President and ran in several primaries, but he did not win any.
-He received nearly 20 percent of the vote in Oregon.
+He campaigned against Franklin Delano Roosevelt claiming he suffered from syphilis.
 Huey Pierce Long, Jr., the former governor of Louisiana and U.S. senator, recalled visiting Murray in his hotel room at the 1932 Democratic National Convention in Chicago:

-"Alfalfa Bill" was very gracious ...
-While we talked at length, he dwelt upon the virtue in the possible candidacies of everybody except Franklin Roosevelt and himself, even suggesting me as a candidate.
+"Alfalfa Bill" was very gracious … While we talked at length, he dwelt upon the virtue in the possible candidacies of everybody except Franklin Roosevelt and himself, even suggesting me as a candidate.
 He understood the favorite son game.
 I soon saw that I was fencing with a past master in politics.
 Had I listened to him very long, he would have been at work to make a favorite son candidate out of me.
-I was then moving Heaven and earth to keep down other favorite son candidates. ...
-Favorite son moves were the most dangerous things we had to fight. ...
+I was then moving Heaven and earth to keep down other favorite son candidates. … Favorite son moves were the most dangerous things we had to fight. …